Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 ### Sponsor this Work

 For each 2 BCH donation in support of this tutorial series, you can select 1 tutorial or marketing video to sponsor.
 Sponsors get a text + image mention embedded in the deliverable, subject to reasonable limits.
+I reserve the right to select with sponsorship requests I will accept.

 I’m also working on an additional 68+ short tutorial videos ([examples 1](https://www.youtube.com/playlist?list=PLfCBnMrjKRClnfdFU86KhlbuyBCkbgo6m), [2](https://www.youtube.com/playlist?list=PLfCBnMrjKRCnQ6jh4Sb4g5Njw0dVaIiLY)) beyond what is mentioned in the [Token Pioneers flipstarter](https://archive.li/UznMe), and these are also available for sponsorship at the rate of 0.25 BCH per video (negotiable).
 For these videos, you can influence the content.
 I can even make tutorials about your product, service or project.